jgonzalezd/algorithms-/docs/debugging_guide.md

 # 🐛 Algorithm Debugging Guide

-This guide covers debugging techniques for all four languages in your algorithm study environment.
+This guide covers debugging techniques for all four languages in your algorithm study environment using VS Code and vanilla debugging tools.

 ## 🚀 Quick Start Debugging